InspectorSpuds/ToyDatabase/README.md

 ### Milestone 4
 Builds off of Milestone 3 to `CREATE`, `DROP`, and `SHOW` indices as well as tables.

+### Milestone 5
+Evaluation plan added for statements like insert and select, initiali support for transactions added

+### Milestone 6
+Created a transaction system using stacks and a lock file (through the flock() system call), where on a rollback, statements that were added to the rollbackStack (statements that counter the effects of statements made during the transaction) are executed for some given transaction level

 ## Installation
 1. Clone the repository on CS1